Check PC Hardware Manufacturer & Model via WMIC in CMD

 Also see: How to Check RAM Type DDR3, DDR4 or DDR5 in Windows 11/10

-Accessing the Command Prompt
+How to open the Command Prompt

 Open CMD via Run in Windows 11

-Get all PC hardware information using WMIC
+Find out everything about your PC hardware using WMIC

 Useful tip: How to Know If Windows 11 is 64-bit, 32-bit or ARM